Classical IQ test with random questions

 7.

-Which hexagon below has most in common with the hexagon above?
+Which square below has most in common with the square above?

 8.